movax01h/mmpy_bot_mk2/docs/plugins.rst

 `schedule
 <https://github.com/dbader/schedule/>`_ is designed for periodic jobs.
-In order to support one-time-only jobs, mmpy_bot has a monkey-patching on integrated `schedule
+In order to support one-time-only jobs, mmpy_bot_mk2 has a monkey-patching on integrated `schedule
 <https://github.com/dbader/schedule/>`_ package.